rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   - Visually style the error in such a way that it is distinguishable from other content
   - Provide a same-page link so that users can jump directly to the form field that has the error.

+##### Instruction Requirements

+- Return the form with the user's data still in the fields and provide a text description at the top of the page that indicates the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
+The "in text" portion of the Success Criterion underscores that it is not sufficient simply to indicate that a field has an error by putting an asterisk on its label or turning the label red.
+A text description of the problem should be provided.

 ## Using Available Cedar Components
 by default, cedar form elements error message pattern default to adding `role="status`, automatically setting our generic validation as a notification